Gusto/ubuntu-eks-ami/README.md

 necessary configuration tasks.
 Then, Packer creates an AMI from the instance and terminates the instance after the AMI is created.

+## AMI versions

+We currently publish 3 versions of the AMI:
+ - 1.10
+ - 1.11
+ - latest

 ## Using the AMI

 If you are just getting started with Amazon EKS, we recommend that you follow the [Getting Started](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) chapter in the Amazon EKS User Guide.
 However, if you want to use the ubuntu AMI provided here, you will need to search for our specific AMI.
-An easy way to find it would be to use this [link](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Images:visibility=public-images;ownerAlias=572074891743;sort=name)
+An easy way to find it would be to use this [link](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Images:visibility=public-images;ownerAlias=572074891743;name=ubuntu-EKS-latest-*;sort=desc:name)

 Alternatively, in terraform you could use the following `aws_ami` resource: